vinay-64/Angular-Routing-1/routing-start/README.md

 - By default this will mark the links as active. i.e. it checks what are all links lead to the currently loaded route.
 - Therefore localhost:4200/servers/ here the loaded route has both empty and servers.
 - To prevent this we use `[routerLinkActiveOptions]="{exact: true}"`.

+## 06

+- Lets say if we want to navigate to some component which is not on currently loaded app after a certain complex operation through programatically.
+We could use ` this.router.navigate(['/servers'])`.
+Eg. Route to /servers after button click.

+* Unlike the routerLink, the navigate does not know on which route you are currently on.
+* You could also use relative path here, but we need to specify the path from which this route needs to be navigated to.
+* ActivatedRoute will give the currently loaded or Active route.
+* `this.router.navigate(['servers'],{relativeTo:this.route})`